systemetric/shepherd/sheepsrc/docs/hello-servos.md

 ---
 # Servos

-Servos are a bit like motors, except their position is fixed.
+Servos are a bit like motors, except they move to a position rather than at a speed.
 This is useful for building an arm mechanism that grabs cubes, or anything else that has fixed states that it needs to be in.

 You can control servos in a similar way to motors: